-Kettlebell workout shoes are usually more of like weightlifting shoes so they have a very low heel-to-toe ratio or zero drops sometimes.
+Kettlebell workout shoes are usually more like weightlifting shoes so they have a very low heel-to-toe ratio or zero drops sometimes.
 This means you will find your whole feet evenly touching the sole.
-And the moment you began to swing and lift your kettlebell the weight will distribute evenly.
+And the moment you begin to swing and lift your kettlebell the weight will distribute evenly.

 It will also help to maintain proper posture which ultimately creates safety for any pain in the ankles, waist, and back.